nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given type of sorting is invalid.
+HealthContact detects that the field is invalid.
     * 1a1.
 HealthContact shows an error message.
+    * 1a2.
+User enters the command again.
+    * Steps 1a1-1a2 are repeated until the field entered is valid.

-      Use case ends.
+    * Use case resumes from step 2.

 **Use case: Sorting appointments**